Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

-Lets be honest most things can be improved by putting an egg on it.
+Let’s be honest most things can be improved by putting an egg on them.
 A burger, toast, a bowl of rice, french fries, and roasted asparagus are a few of my favorites, but what about egg coffee?

-Really coffee and egg mixed together, in one cup, have you lost your mind?
-Whoa calm down, if combining egg with coffee doesn’t sound appetizing then you’ve clearly not given it a try, trust me it tastes great!
-In fact it’s enjoyed by many around the globe especially in Vietnam where Hanoi-style egg coffee, Cà Phê Trứng has been enjoyed for decades and is drunk in abundance by locals and tourists alike.
+Really coffee and egg mixed together in one cup, have you lost your mind?
+Whoa, calm down.
+If combining an egg with coffee doesn’t sound appetizing, then you’ve clearly not given it a try; trust me, it tastes great!
+In fact, it’s enjoyed by many around the globe, especially in Vietnam, where Hanoi-style egg coffee, Cà Phê Trứng, has been enjoyed for decades and is drunk in abundance by locals and tourists alike.

-But its not just in Vietnam where coffee with egg is drunk Indonesia, Sweden, and even USA have their own twist on the eggs and coffee phenomenon.
-If this crazy egg combination sounds like something you want to try keep on reading because I have got my hands on 4 of the most popular egg coffee recipes to tickle ya taste buds!
-Trust me these are eggtastic! (sorry).
+But it’s not just in Vietnam, where coffee with egg is drunk Indonesia, Sweden, and even the USA have their own twist on the eggs and coffee phenomenon.
+If this crazy egg combination sounds like something you want to try, keep on reading because I have got my hands on 4 of the most popular egg coffee recipes to tickle ya taste buds!
+Trust me, these are eggtastic! (sorry).

 Why Eggs And Coffee?

-Mark Sisson, founder of Mark’s Daily Apple says:
+Mark Sisson, the founder of Mark’s Daily Apple, says:

 “Whole egg coffee seems to work well pre-workout, boosting energy, motivation, and providing a nice source of branched-chain amino acids for the training ahead.”

 In addition to the health benefits, coffee blended with eggs can taste delicious.
-Below are four egg coffee recipes to get you started, use these are a guide and don’t feel afraid to experiment until you find a combination you love!
+Below are four egg coffee recipes to get you started.
+Use these as a guide, and don’t feel afraid to experiment until you find a combination you love!

 1. Vietnamese Egg Coffee (Cà Phê Trung)